dapper004/simultaneous-translation/README.md

-The model converts spoken English words into Hindi after 6 pm IST.
+The model simultaneously translates 10 letter words from English into their respective French and Hindi translations.